DGS-Net: Distillation-Guided Gradient Surgery for CLIP Fine-Tuning in AI-Generated Image Detection: Experiments

-\textbf{Implementation Details.} Our method is implemented using the PyTorch framework on an NVIDIA RTX 4090 GPU.
-The model is trained with the Adam optimizer \cite{kingma2014adam}, a learning rate of $1 \times 10^{-4}$, and a batch size of 32 for only 1 epoch.
+\textbf{Implementation Details.} The model is trained with the Adam optimizer \cite{kingma2014adam}, a learning rate of $1 \times 10^{-4}$, and a batch size of 32 for only 1 epoch.
 The ViT-L/14 model of CLIP is adopted as the pre-trained model \cite{ojha2023towards}.
 In addition, we add Low-Rank Adaptation to fine-tune the CLIP's image encoder, following \cite{zanella2024low}.
-We configure the hyperparameters of the LoRA layers as follows: \text{lora\_r = 6}, \text{lora\_alpha = 6}, and \text{lora\_dropout = 0.8}.
 The hyperparameter $\lambda$ is set to 0.2.
-We use Patch Selection \cite{yan2025ns} as data preprocessing to resize the image to $224 \times 224$.
-Importantly, to ensure a fair comparison, we retrain all baseline methods \footnote{When training C2P-CLIP \cite{tan2025c2p}, we replace the original text generation module (ClipCap) with BLIP, keeping all other components unchanged.} on the same training set described above.
+We use Patch Selection \cite{yan2025ns} to resize the image to $224 \times 224$.
+Importantly, to ensure a fair comparison, we retrain all baseline methods \footnote{When training C2P-CLIP \cite{tan2025c2p}, we replace the original text generation module (ClipCap) with BLIP, keeping all other components unchanged.} on the same training set.
 More details are shown in \cref{sec:Compared Detectors} of the Appendix.